ArchiveTeam/IA.BAK/README.md

 You can stop running it once it's downloaded enough.
 Just hit ctrl-C at any time.

+Note: On newer version of perl, cgi is no longer included, please install `libcgi-pm-perl` or your distributions equivalent or else your SSH connection will not authenticate correctly.

 This script has been tested on:

 * Linux (any not too minimal distribution)